-This Is Why the School Year Doesn't Start in January | Reader's Digest
+The Real Reason the School Year Doesn't Start in January

 Haven’t you always wondered why the beginning and end of the school year doesn’t line up with the calendar year?
 Well, the answer might surprise you: the school year actually dates back to when the farming schedule took precedence over everything else—yes, even school.

 Farming can only be done in the spring, summer, and fall.
 Families needed the kids around to help, so their schooling took place in the colder months when nothing could be planted or harvested.
 That way, kids were able to help with the livestock and other farm duties during the busy season.
-(Even if you’re not quite ready to head back to school in the fall, you’ll still enjoy these back-to-school jokes.)
+Different districts organized the school year around the needs of the community.
+For example, schools in areas with large fall harvests would have time off in September and October.

 Cities operated a little bit differently because they didn’t rely on farming to make a living.
 They would go to school essentially all year and take a few short vacations throughout.
+Their school years ranged from 251 to 260 days.
+School was a lot different back in the day—here’s what it would look like if you were in school 100 years ago.

 When education started to become more valuable in society, stricter rules had to be established so that there was more uniformity in the school system.
 In 1852, Massachusetts became the first state to enact a compulsory public education law, making it mandatory for both rural and urban areas to offer schooling.
 Parents who didn’t send their children were fined.